In conversation with Maj Gen P K Sharma, Dean - ALS Gurugram

-Maj.
-Gen. P. K. Sharma, is a director at Amity Law School, Gurgaon.
+Maj Gen P K Sharma, is a Dean and Director at Amity Law School, Gurugram.
 He is adaptable, approachable, courteous and an active administrator.
-In past he was Judge Advocate General (Indian Army).
-He has also worked at Institute of Military Law, Kamptee, a category `A’ Establishment of Indian Army which imparts training in matters like maintenance of discipline and administration of justice to the Officers of three services, i.e. Army, Navy and Air Force as also to Para Military Forces.
-The Institute is one of its kind in whole of Asia to train the defence service officers in the military and allied laws.
+In past, he was Judge Advocate General (Indian Army).
+He has also worked at Institute of Military Law, Kamptee, a category 'A’ Establishment of Indian Army which imparts training in matters like maintenance of discipline and administration of justice to the Officers of three services, i.e. Army, Navy and Air Force as also to Para Military Forces.
+The Institute is one of its kind in the whole of Asia to train the defence service officers in the military and allied laws.

 He retired from the post of JAG after serving Indian Army for almost four decades.
 Presently he is leading Amity Law School, Gurgaon as the Director, today we are glad and proud to bring a small conversation with him.

 Legal Bites: Will you like to throw some light on your family and what inspired you to take law?

 Maj Gen P K Sharma : I come from a family of judges and lawyers, this trend was started by my great grandfather, he was a self-made man who used to sit in front of the post office writing postcards, filing money orders and assisting people in this manner and then as my father told me there was some examination for Advocates in which he appeared, qualified and then started practicing in his highness Court, Bharatpur, Rajasthan.

 My father completed his law from Agra then stepped into his grandfather’s shoes after practicing for 3-4 months he started feeling frustrated and thought of taking up a job, then his grandfather insisted.
 For my father I can proudly say that he was one of the best civil lawyers, he practiced for more than five decades.
 And when he died he was the elected member of bar council of Rajasthan.